 This second line of thinking tends to be much more common amongst organic farmers and plant breeders, including Frank Morton.
 That’s why Frank has donated so many of his “new heirlooms” to the Open Source Seed Initiative, rather than claiming exclusive ownership of them.

 That means you, Frank, and 7+ billion other human beings on the planet all collectively own the seeds bred on his farm.
 We all have a shared responsibility to preserve them, improve them, and perhaps even use them to breed new heirloom varieties if we’re interested and able to do so.
 That’s how regionally-adaptive, resilient, biodiverse farm/food systems are built, and you can be part of that process.

-P.S.
-Frank/Shoulder to Shoulder Farm has made national news due to the challenges they and their farming neighbors in the Willamete Valley faced when compatible, genetically engineered, wind-pollinated crops were planted in their area for testing without any notice given to the local farmers/seed breeders, putting their seed crops and livelihoods in peril.
+Frank Morton and Shoulder to Shoulder Farm made national news due to the challenges they and their farming neighbors in the Willamete Valley faced when compatible, genetically engineered, wind-pollinated crops were planted in their area for testing without any notice given to the local farmers/seed breeders.
+This put their seed crops and livelihoods in peril.

 If you want to read more about the challenges Frank and other farmers have faced in dealing with this issue, read their own words.